-In the Family Assessment response, a child protection agency must have face-to-face contact with the child and primary caretaker within five calendar days.
+Physical abuse does not include reasonable and moderate physical discipline of a child administered by a parent or guardian that does not result in injury.
+In Family Assessment response, child protection agency staff must have face-to-face contact with child and their primary caretaker within five calendar days.
 A Family Assessment must be completed within 45 days of an agency accepting a report.